strvcom/DeallocTests/README.md

 </p>

 # DeallocTests
 DeallocTests are a tool for automated memory leak detection in Swift iOS apps.
 DeallocTests are a special kind of unit tests that can be easily added to your existing project.
 They can separately check isolated parts of your app to ensure that every part is managing memory correctly.
-The basic principle is easy: DeallocationTests try to instantiate an object (ViewController, ViewModel, Manager, etc.) and, after a short period, try to deallocate it from memory.
+The basic principle is easy: DeallocTests try to instantiate an object (ViewController, ViewModel, Manager, etc.) and, after a short period, try to deallocate it from memory.
 DeallocTests check whether the object’s `deinit` was called properly—which is the case if there is no retain cycle and possible memory leak.

 Of course, there are also other tools for memory leak detection, namely Instruments and, more recently, Memory Debugger within Xcode.
 These tools are useful for catching a particular memory leak.
 What is specific about DeallocTests is that they provide tests automatically and it is possible to run them on CI as well.